MP-ES/k8s-deploy/README.md

     # DEFAULT: kubernetes
     manifest-dir: kubernetes

-    # GitHub PAT with read permission on gitops repository, if gitops is private
+    # GitHub PAT with read permission on gitOps repository, if gitOps is private
     gitops-token: ${{ secrets.SECRET_NAME }}
 ```